sslash/Shredr/README.md

 * on lookup battle, do the same, but if battle is done, update should be sync and battle is returned updated.

 // bugs
+* edit profile only works from home page
 * cant stop battlerequest playback in advanced mode.
 * New fan notification, clicking leads to empty user..
 * Notifications number never changes
+* After register, if you want to edit profile, its a little buggy upon that save.